-'''

-crewQuarters : DarkCabin 'Crew Quarters' 'the crew quarters'

-"The crew quarters seem largely deserted, apart from a single locker

-fixed to the bulkhead, and a pair of bunk beds nestling against against

-the port side.
-There's an exit back aft and a ladder leading down into

-the hold.
-Another exit leads foreward. "
+''' crewQuarters : DarkCabin 'Crew Quarters' 'the crew quarters' "The crew quarters seem largely deserted, apart from a single locker fixed to the bulkhead, and a pair of bunk beds nestling against the port side.
+There's an exit back aft and a ladder leading down into the hold.
+Another exit leads foreward. " ...; '''

-...

-:

-'''

-If you compile and run this, you'll find that you can only get onto the top bunk if you're standing on the chair, but that there's a couple of things that are less than ideal.
-First, if you try to get on the bunk and the chair isn't present, the game tells you that you need to be sitting on the chair first, which is both incorrect (you actually need to be standing on it) and too revealing.
-Even worse, if the chair is present the game sits you on the chair and then tells you that the bunk is too high.
+If you compile and run this, you'll find that you can only get onto the top bunk if you're standing on the chair, but the code is less than ideal.
+In particular, if the chair is present but you're not standing on it the game tries to sit you on the chair and then tells you that the bunk is too high.
 The best solution is probably to modify stagingLocations so that it only returns the chair if the actor is actually standing on it.
 At the same time we'll take advantage of the revision to make it easier to add further things the player could stand on to reach the top bunk: